 When you start looking into ordering product samples online, AliExpress and Alibaba will probably become your top resources.
 These companies are two of the largest ecommerce companies in the world, equipped with a broad range of products that connect you to suppliers from, well, everywhere.

 And since they provide such a broad range of information and products, navigating these sites aren’t the easiest.
-Here are the best ways to order samples on AliExpress and Alibaba:
+Here are the best ways to order samples from AliExpress dropshipping and Alibaba:

 How to Order Product Samples on Alibaba